seanbhart/anthracite-python/README.md

-# Slate Amazon Wishlist Detail Requester
+# Gandalf Notion Gathering Service

 NOTE: Google App Engine must be running to access Firestore and other Google Cloud features.